mcdonc/djangocon2012-pyramid-talk/presentation.rst

   application in a single file.

 - Self-identifying microframeworks tend to suggest application development patterns to its users which promote convenience over explicitness.
-For example, a "route weighting" scheme that guesses what route ordering should be or route ordering defined by view function definition order.
-Global ``request`` object.
-Global ``app`` object.

 - Pyramid for better or worse doesn't do this stuff, because it aims to be useful in larger systems where these patterns can lead to extensibility